evancz/start-app/README.md

 For more guidelines and examples of making apps in Elm, check out the following resources:

+  * [Language Docs](http://elm-lang.org/docs) &mdash; tons of learning resources that go from syntax to language features to design guidelines.
   * [The Elm Architecture][arch] &mdash; simple examples demonstrating how our basic counter app can scale to huge applications that are easy to test, maintain, and refactor.
   * [elm-todomvc][] &mdash; a typical TodoMVC program ([live][]) built on the Elm Architecture.
 You will see the `model`, `update`, `view` pattern but for a more realistic application than a counter.
   * [dreamwriter][] &mdash; a writing app built in Elm that again uses the Elm Architecture.
 The creator has *never* had a runtime exception in his Elm code.
 Unlike JavaScript, Elm is designed for reliability that scales to any size.